hghazni/harry_doit/README.md

 The output of this task would be:

-- Bringing the mockup above to life
+- Bringing the mockup in Figma to life
 - Consider splitting it into smaller reusable components using [MUI](https://mui.com) library
 - Business logic that pulls the Organization ID from the input into the code component below it
 - [OPTIONAL] Consider how this page would look on mobile/smaller screens